urswilke/pyramidi/README.md

 #> #   notated_32nd_notes_per_beat <dbl>
 ```

+### Translate midi time information

+In the midi format, time is treated as relative increments between
+events (measured in ticks).
+In order to derive the total time passed,
+you can use the function `tab_measures()`:

 ``` r
 dfm <- tab_measures(df, ticks_per_beat) %>%
   # create a variable `track` with the track name (in order to have it in the plot below)